Jibacat/web-report-sdk/README.md

 }
 ```

-We report the resource, performance and error information when the page is `unload`.
-Because At that moment we can collect the whole information of the target page.
-We use `Navigator.sendBeacon()` method to do this.
+We report the resource, performance and error information when the page `unload`.
+Because we can collect the whole information of the target page at that moment.
+And then we use `Navigator.sendBeacon()` method to report.
 Considering compatibility issues, we report those data when the page `onload` if the browser don't support `Navigator.sendBeacon()`.
 By the way, those data sent by `Navigator.sendBeacon()` will have the default configuration `Content-type: text/plain` in `Request Header`.

 ```